JosephatJuma/MyFinanceBuddy/README.md

 ## ✨ Features

-- 🔐 **Authentication** - Secure login, registration, and password recovery
+- 🔐 **Authentication** - Secure login, registration, and password recovery with Supabase
 - 📊 **Dashboard** - Overview of your financial status
 - 💰 **Transactions** - Track income and expenses
 - 📅 **Budget Management** - Set and monitor budgets
 - 📈 **Reports** - Visual financial reports and analytics
 - ⚙️ **Settings** - Customizable preferences and dark mode
 - 🎨 **Theme Support** - Light and dark mode with persistent preferences
+- 🔒 **Row Level Security** - Your data is protected with Supabase RLS policies

 ## 🏗️ Architecture